bazelbuild/starlark/spec.md

 ### Index expressions

-An index expression `a[i]` yields the `i`th element of an _indexable_ type such as a string, bytes, tuple, or list.
+An index expression `a[i]` yields the `i`th element of an _indexable_ type such as a string, bytes, tuple, list, or range.
 The index `i` must be an `int` value in the range -`n` ≤ `i` < `n`, where `n` is `len(a)`; any other index results in an error.